UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 Basic Settings
 ==============

-Atom can be used out of the box with no setup as a simple text editor.
+Atom can be used out of the box with no setup as a text editor.
 It automatically recognizes file types and helpfully highlights text accordingly.
 To use in this manner, write your Python files in Atom, then run them in your Python command prompt.

 Extending the Editor
 ====================

+When you first open Atom, a Welcome Guide appears.
+This provides some quick and helpful info on how to open projects, install packages, and customize your themes and styling.

 Atom has great documentation_ on how to hack and configure it.
 Read the Flight Manual_ for tons of information on everything you can do.
 You can also watch a Getting Started video_.